SantanderMetGroup/climate4R.agro/README.md

 See the help files for individual index functions (e.g., `?gsl`, `?avg`) for complete parameter lists.

+To clarify, arguments related to dates or years are not necessary with this new implementation of `agroindexGrid` since the function handles them internally.

 ## Important Notes

-### FAO Indices Time Resolution

-**FAO indices are calculated year by year by definition.** The `time.resolution` parameter is ignored for FAO indices, and the output will always be yearly data regardless of the `time.resolution` setting.
+The `time.resolution` parameter is ignored for FAO indices, and the output will always be yearly data regardless of the `time.resolution` setting.
+This also applies to the stress indices (CDI/CEI).

 ## Dependencies